Dairon Asprilla

-Dairon Estibens Asprilla Rivas (born May 25, 1992) is a Colombian professional footballer who plays as a winger for Atlético Nacional.
+Dairon Estibens Asprilla Rivas (born May 25, 1992) is a Colombian professional footballer who plays as a winger for FBF División Profesional club Bolívar.

+Professional career

 Asprilla debuted for Alianza Petrolera in his native Colombia when he was 20 years old.
 For 2015, he was the second top goalscorer of the club with 22 goals.
 After several years playing in Colombia, Asprilla signed with MLS club Portland Timbers on December 8, 2014.

 Asprilla played over 200 games for the Timbers, winning MLS Cup 2015 while at the club and scoring 33 goals to rank among the club's top MLS scorers.
+In his time with the Timbers, Asprilla was seen as a "cult hero."
+He scored iconic goals in the MLS Playoffs but struggled with consistency.
+He was sent out on loan in 2016 after failing to impact the team, and suffered a knee injury in 2020.
+2021 was considered his best season yet, registering 10 goals and 3 assists, resulting in a Timbers Army Supporters' Player of the Year award.
+On October 27th, 2021, in the second half of a home match against San Jose, Asprilla scored an incredible overhead kick goal from outside the box.